getButterfly/imagepress/readme.txt

 * UPDATE: Updated HalkaBoxJS library to latest version
 * UPDATE: Changed deprecated onclick() insline functions
 * UPDATE: Removed unused .ip-tab/.ip-tabs classes
-7. __() & _e() does not escape.
-Simply use WordPress' escaping functions such as esc_attr__(), esc_html__() etc…
-9. The localization file should be in English and delivered as a {plugin-slug}.pot file that contains all your translation strings.
-The plugin can include an actual translation file, but it should not add the en_US.mo or en_US.po because English is implied.
-* TODO: Delete/reconsider cinnamon_cards()
-* TODO: Refactor collections (CPT?)
-* TODO/ROADMAP: Remove jQuery dependency
-* TODO: Replace URL fields with page dropdowns

 = 8.0.0 =
 * FIX: Removed non-functional image search